 “Today’s launch demonstrates the speed at which our team is committed to delivering new configurations of the powerful Corelight Sensor to enterprise customers with diverse network needs,” said Brian Dye, chief product officer for Corelight.
 “Our product portfolio, which launched a year ago with just one appliance — the Corelight AP 1000 — has now grown to include multiple form factors that can serve enterprises large and small.”

-Simple to deploy and integrate with existing analysis tools, the Corelight Virtual Sensor transforms network traffic into high-fidelity data for incident response, intrusion detection, forensics and more.
+Simple to deploy and integrate with existing analysis tools, the Corelight Virtual Sensor transforms network traffic into high-fidelity data for incident response, intrusion detection, digital forensics and more.
 Just like Corelight’s line of hardware appliances, the Corelight Virtual Sensor parses dozens of network protocols and generates rich, actionable data streams designed for security professionals by security professionals.

 “With the introduction of the Core Collection, we are also extending and deepening our support for Bro packages to augment detection capabilities and improve operational efficiencies,” added Dye.